 Declaring File Type Support

-A key step in implementing document support is declaring the file types which the app supports.
+A key step in implementing document support is declaring the file types that the app supports.
 The DocumentGroup user interface uses this information to ensure that only files of supported types are selectable when browsing.
 A user browsing documents in an app which only supports image files, for example, would see documents of other types (such as plain text) grayed out and unselectable within the document list.
 This can be separated into the following components:

 Document Content Type Identifier